Unmanned Aircraft Systems Policy

 4.1.3 Recreational or “hobby” use of UAS is not permitted over or from University property, even if otherwise legal under state and federal rules.

-4.1.4 Third parties may operate UAS over or from University property only if the third party is sponsored by or affiliated with the University and approved by the University pursuant to this policy.
+4.1.4 Unaffiliated persons may operate UAS over or from University property only if (i) the unaffiliated person is sponsored by or becomes affiliated with the University and (ii) is approved by the University pursuant to this policy.
 In addition to approval as set forth in this policy, the University generally requires third parties to enter into a contract, signed by an authorized University official, and to provide proof of insurance coverage in a form and amounts as may be specified by the University from time to time.

-4.1.5 Users of UAS may be asked to stop the UAS flight and/or leave University property if, in the sole discretion of authorized University officials, they do not comply with this policy or otherwise engage in conduct that is considered harmful or dangerous to the University or persons on University property.
+4.1.5 Any users of UAS, affiliated or unaffiliated may be asked to stop the UAS flight and/or leave University property if, in the sole discretion of authorized University officials, they (i) violate state or federal law, (ii) do not comply with this policy or (iii) otherwise engage in conduct that is considered harmful or dangerous to the University or persons on University property.

 4.2 UAS Approval Process

-4.2.1 Appalachian’s UAS guidelines and Approval Form are available at http://uas.appstate.edu.
+4.2.2 Appalachian's UAS guidelines and Approval Form are available at [Unmanned Aircraft Systems]

-4.2.3 Upon receiving the application, the Director of Communications will coordinate the approval process with the UAS Approval Committee.
-The UAS Approval Committee is consists of:
+4.2.3 Upon receiving the application, the University's UAS Committee Coordinator will facilitate the approval process with the UAS Approval Committee.
+The UAS Approval Committee consists of:

 - The Director of Environmental Health, Safety, and Emergency Management

-4.2.4 The Director of Communications may request the applicant to provide additional information if the Director determines that such information is necessary to complete its review.
+4.2.4 The University's Committee Coordinator may request the applicant to provide additional information if the Committee determines that such information is necessary to complete its review.

 4.2.5 The UAS Approval Committee may confer with other University departments, supervisors, or offices when conducting its review, including, but not limited to, the Office of Research, the Office of the Provost, the Office of Student Affairs, the Office of Student Research, and the Office of Business Affairs.

-4.2.6 Upon approval, the Director of Communications or designee will sign the Approval Form, attaching additional notes or instructions as necessary, and return it to the UAS operator.
-The operator must have this signed Approval Form, in addition to necessary permits, on their person during all flight activities.
+4.2.6 Upon approval, the UAS Committee Coordinator will sign the Approval Form, attaching additional notes or instructions as necessary, and return it to the UAS operator.
+The operator must have this signed Approval Form, in addition to necessary permits, in their possession during all flight activities.

-4.2.7 The Director of Communications shall notify the UAS Approval Committee and affected campus constituents of approved flights.
+4.2.7 The UAS Committee Coordinator shall notify the UAS Approval Committee and affected campus constituents of approved flights.

 4.3 Flight Standards